 We’ve used ingredients harvested near the Pacific Ocean including Cascade and Calypso hops.
 Substantive hop flavour paired with a bit of caramel complete the composite to end with a medium finish.
 Typically consumed in good company amid the Pacific and pine.

 Colour: Light Amber Alcohol: 5.3% by volume Aroma: Fruit, floral hop aroma, predominantly citrus and a little pine Flavour: Light caramel, strong hop flavour.

 33 Acres of Darkness

-If your the type who likes to judge a beer by it’s colour, 33 Acres of Darkness will surely surprise.
+If you’re the type who likes to judge a beer by it’s colour, 33 Acres of Darkness will surely surprise.
 While most equate heaviness with flavour this Schwarzbier strives to bring tantalizing taste beyond the usual weight.

 Inspired by the beer drinking pleasures of Japan this de’light’ful lesson in a bottle (or glass) is our first flagship seasonal and will be available in our tasting room and select stockists between the months of October – March.

 Jan from the province probably describes it best.

 Colour: Black Alcohol: 5.0% by volume Aroma: Light caramel, faint smoke, stone fruit, but mostly clean Flavour: Light caramel, light black coffee, deceptively clean finish.

 Born of the sun this unfiltered white ale has long been praised by the Belgians and revered by the French.
 Our dreamy Blanche beer is silky smooth and subspiced with orange peel, coriander and anise seed to pair perfectly with the golden days of summer.